Particular/docs.particular.net/samples/sqltransport-outbox-store-and-forward/sample.md

 ### Send pipeline

-The new behaviour is added at the beginning of the send pipeline
+The new behaviour is added at the beginning of the send pipeline.

 <!-- import OutboxLoopbackSendBehavior -->

 It checks if the message comes from a handler and in such case it does nothing.
-Otherwise it captures the destination of the message in a header and modifies it so that it is actually send to the local endpoint (put in the end of the endpoint's incoming queue).
+Otherwise it captures the destination of the message in a header and overrides the original value so that the message is actually send to the local endpoint (put in the end of the endpoint's incoming queue).

-NOTICE: Other properties of a message (such as defer time) are not captured here hence are not supported by this simple mechanism.
+NOTICE: Other properties of a message (such as defer time) are not captured in this example.
+In order to use similar feature in production, make sure to capture all relevant information (e.g. defer time).

 ### Receive pipeline

-In the receive pipeline the new behaviour is placed just before the message handlers are loaded.
+In the receive pipeline the new behaviour is placed just before loading the message handlers.

 <!-- import OutboxLoopbackReceiveBehavior -->

-If the message contains the headers used by the send-side behaviour it is routed to the ultimate destination (this time via the outbox) instead of being processed locally.
+If the message contains the headers used by the send-side behaviour, it is routed to the ultimate destination (this time via the Outbox) instead of being processed locally.
 This is the first time the remote database of Receiver endpoint is contacted.
 Should it be down, the retry mechanism will kick in and ensure the message is eventually dispatched to the destination.

 ### Receiver project